Dafloresdiaz/25-Min.-App-for-iOS/README.md

 # Process :thought_balloon:
 - [x] Design of the app
 - [x] Create the design in Xcode
-- [x] Timer functionlaity
+- [x] Timer functionality
 - [x] Solve the issue about the timer working when the app is on background
 - [x] Count the rounds for the work time
 - [x] Change the time and the label time
 - [x] Notification for the work time and the rest time
-- [x] Circular progress bar, using cocapods to add the code for the MBCircularProgressBar
+- [x] Circular progress bar, using cocoa pods to add the code for the MBCircularProgressBar
 - [x] Create the logo of the app

- ### MBCircularProgressBar
+ ## MBCircularProgressBar
  I use this code for the creation of the circular progress bar
  * You can check how the progress bar works here https://github.com/MatiBot/MBCircularProgressBar

 ---
 # What is next :rocket:
 ## Version 1.5 minor improvements
-* Seetings screen: For the next version the plan is to have a screen to modify the work time and the rest time
+* Settings screen: For the next version the plan is to have a screen to modify the work time and the rest time

 ## Version 2.0
 * Show some metrics about how much are the user working by day, week and month